Kayfabe: Outside professional wrestling

+Writing for Wired, Cecilia D'Anastasio describes VTubing as "digital kayfabe".
+Brennan Williams, who wrestled under WWE as Mace at the time of the interview, and who also streams as the VTuber JiBo, opined that wrestling personas and VTuber avatars are "literally the same thing".

+The fictional conglomerate Vought International from the Amazon Prime TV series The Boys appears on several social media platforms, posting in-universe content as newscasters from the show.
+Like the show, the accounts parody current political and cultural events, such as U.S. President Donald Trump's McDonald's visit in Pennsylvania, the Spotify viral marketing campaign Spotify Wrapped and the Super Bowl.
+Many comments on Vought International posts are from fans of the show participating in kayfabe, posting about the main characters as if they themselves are civilians in the show.

-Crowd as pseudo characters
+Crowd as pseudocharacters

 In the WWE Universe era, the crowd also can be spontaneously used, mostly as a heel, either to distract promo, build more heat to heels, or used to distract referees on their count-outs to force a result, even when they have no physical power or rights to fight the wrestlers.
 Wrestlers can only react by shooting on them, either as scripted or as an improvisation.
 At WrestleMania 34, a 10-year-old boy named "Nicholas" was hand-picked by Braun Strowman as his tag-team partner for the WWE Tag Team title match.
 Strowman and Nicholas won the Tag-Team title, but it was later revealed that Nicholas is the son of the match referee, John Cone.

-In fiction

-The 2008 film The Wrestler portrays an aging wrestler with failing health and waning fame planning a re-match with his historic heel.
-Throughout the film, the fictional nature of the bouts is depicted openly, including a scene where a wrestler intentionally cuts his forehead with a razor to make the hit seem worse than what it was.
-Nevertheless, the physical damage suffered by the wrestlers is depicted as real and oftentimes serious.